_ (10 of 17)

 – Acquiring the method for “healthy” singing

-– Vocal coaching: the direct application of the technique onto the song, as far as sound, articulation, stylistic expression, and homogeneity of the voice are concerned.
+– Vocal coaching: the direct application of the technique to the song, as far as sound, articulation, stylistic expression, and homogeneity of the voice are concerned.

-The mission is to accomplish a “powerful” vocal instrument (making the best of all its range, volume, and tone), which will allow the singer to acquire all the musical, expressive and improvisational skills, in order to be able to perform with musicality, conviction, freedom and pure joy!
+The mission is to accomplish a “powerful” vocal instrument (making the best of all its range, volume, and tone), which will allow the singer to acquire all the musical, expressive, and improvisational skills, to be able to perform with musicality, conviction, freedom, and pure joy!

 To be more specific, the elements that need to be addressed are: